Is the Canadian Real Estate Market a Bubble?

 Was Canada in a real estate bubble?
 Did the bubble burst in 2022, or was that simply a mild correction?
 Do all bubbles eventually burst?

-The Toronto and Vancouver housing markets (which touch almost 1 in 3 Canadians) are very volatile and currently on an upward swing.
+The Toronto and Vancouver housing markets (which touch almost 1 in 3 Canadians) are volatile and currently on an upward swing.
 From an economist’s standpoint, a market that swings wildly upward is likelier to drop downward.
 Hence, there is growing concern that the recent upward swing, if it overshoots, could lead to another sizeable downward swing.

 Uncertainty